-New Customer Contribution for a standard allotment only entitles the property owner for the installation of 30 metres of on property house discharge line.
+A standard allotment only entitles the property owner for the installation of 30 metres of on property house discharge line.
 Landowners who choose to construct their dwelling further back on an allotment shall be liable for the costs to supply and install additional house discharge line beyond the 30 metres in length.